 We also decided we could collect some water from our homemade rain gauge.

 We discussed how there was only a limited amount of water in our rain barrels so eventually those would run dry, then where could they get water?
 They answered the lake in our neighbourhood.
 So off we went on a beautiful walk to collect a sample from the lake.

 You can challenge your kids to think outside of the box about where they can collect their water samples.
 This is also a great time to discuss the Water Cycle.

 I made up a quick worksheet to document our findings, then we started our examination of our water samples.

 Our first step was to line up our samples and do a quick visual examination.
 The first thing we noticed was that our lake sample included a pet.
 We call them Lake Shrimp but their proper name is Copepods.
 They are fresh water crustaceans and super fast!
 It was so hard to snag a photo.
 The lake water also had lots of floaties in it and appeared a little yellow in colour.

 The other three samples looked pretty much the same.

 Using our awesome new test tubes and test tube stand, we transferred some of the water into test tubes and did another visual examination.
 Then we recorded the results.

 Next we took some water test strips that we use to test our hot tub water and tested each of the samples.

-We documented all of our results on our worksheet.
+We documented all of our results as we went.
 Our tap, bottled and rain water all had similar results, which frankly surprised me.
 I thought our rain water would not be quite as good as it came out, but perhaps that is a reflection of where we live?
 The lake water though, had a very high pH, hardness and alkalinity reading.